kevinwinatamichael/ntu_food_bot/README.md

 ## Running on Local Machines

 This repo are not created to be ran in local machines.
-But, one can always run that by installing all the modules in requirement.txt and changing all of the '/app/bot/data.json' in ratings.py and food.py to just 'data.json'
+But, one can always run that by installing all the modules in 'requirements.txt' by running 'pip install <MODULE NAME>' and changing all of the '/app/bot/data.json' in ratings.py and food.py to just 'data.json'

 ## License